adarwoo/modbus_relay/README.md

 ### Relay Does Not Respond
 - Verify relay default positions and inversion settings in the holding registers.
 - Check the watchdog timeout setting to ensure it isn’t triggering prematurely.

 ---

-## Notes
-- Configuration mode is only accessible during the 2-second boot window.
-- For security and reliability, avoid using **Device ID 0** for normal operations.
-- Always validate CRC and frame format for successful communication.

----